microsoft/terraform-provider-azuredevops/website/docs/r/workitem.html.markdown

 ## Import

-Work Item can be imported using the `resource id`, e.g.
+Work Items can be imported using the `resource id`, e.g.

 ```shell
 terraform import azuredevops_workitem.example 00000000-0000-0000-0000-000000000000